shadow-robot/aurora/README.md

 ### Ethercat interface ###

-Before running the docker_deploy playbook

-Before setting up the docker container, ethercat_interface parameter for the hand needs to be discovered.
+Before running the docker_deploy playbook, the ethercat_interface parameter for the hand needs to be discovered.
 In order to do so, after plugging the hand’s ethernet cable into your machine and powering it up, please run
 ```shell
 sudo dmesg
 ```